 By sharing high-quality photos that are relevant to the audience you want to reach, Use relevant hashtags, engage with your followers, and build relationships by liking photos that are similar to the ones you post.
 Also, join communities or groups of other people who share common interests on Instagram, where you can build relationships or establish yourself in an area of expertise or by providing value.
 You can do this on Facebook as well.

 5. Be consistent

 Post at least once per day or every other day so that people know when to expect new content, but don’t overdo it.
 A good rule of thumb is to post three photos per day or one photo every two days.

 6. Develop relationships with brands

 that might be interested in sponsoring you.
-Be active in your social media channels and promote the brands you want to work with on your other accounts so they can get more exposure.
+Be active on your social media channels and promote the brands you want to work with on your other accounts so they can get more exposure.
 Brands will want to see whether or not you’re promoting them through several of your owned platforms (i.e., Facebook page, Instagram stories, etc.) before agreeing to work with you since this reflects the reach of their campaign if they pay you for it.
 Make sure you are tagging the brands in your posts to show them that you want to work with them.

 7. Create an online portfolio

 In conclusion, becoming a social media influencer takes work but is possible if you are willing to put in the hours.
-You have to be creative, consistent, understand your target audience, and not be afraid of working hard.
-Even if you get rejected by one brand, keep applying until you get your first sponsored post!
+You have to be creative, consistent, and understand your target audience, and not be afraid of working hard.
+Even if you are rejected by one brand, keep applying until you get your first sponsored post!